chamomile-Z/Leetcode/leetcode178_Solution.md

 - Moving averages
 - Gaps and islands
 ##### Other functions using with OVER
-aggregate functions: SUM, COUNT, MIN, MAX
+Aggregate functions: SUM, COUNT, MIN, MAX
-rank functions: RANK, DENSE_RANK, ROW_NUMBER, BTILE
+Rank functions: RANK, DENSE_RANK, ROW_NUMBER, BTILE
-Ditribution functions: PERCENT_RANK, CUME-DIST, PERCENTILE_CONT, PERCENTILE_DISC
+Distribution functions: PERCENT_RANK, CUME-DIST, PERCENTILE_CONT, PERCENTILE_DISC
 Offset function: LAG, LEAD, FIRST_VALUE, LAST_VALUE

 In this question, dense_rank() could help to generate the result.
 And The following table will show clearly about